eveninglily/raspi-connect/README.md

 # raspi-connect
-Scripts and a webserver to commect a raspberry pi to an existing network
+Scripts and a webserver to connect a raspberry pi to an existing network